actions-marketplace-validations/themysticsavages_randomdog-app/README.md

 ### How do I use this?

-The easy way would be to go to the action in [Github Marketplace](https://git.io/JRT3x), get that special yml snippet, and be done.
+The easy way would be to go to the action in [Github Marketplace](https://git.io/JRT3x), get that special yml snippet.
+Then, add a personal access token as a repository secret.
 It will run when triggered or every day at 12:00 UTC.

 ### Self usage

 Uhh... requirements:

-- Python < 3.6
+- Python >= 3.6
 - Requests
 - Git (optional)